-Weight-loss surgery cuts heart risk 7 years later: studyJune 20th, 2012 By Randy Dotinga, HealthDay Reporter in Surgery /
+Weight-loss surgery cuts heart risk 7 years later: studyJune 20, 2012 By Randy Dotinga, HealthDay Reporter in Medicine & Health / Surgery

 (HealthDay) -- Seven years after they underwent weight-loss surgery, patients as a whole fared better on several measurements of their risk of cardiac problems, a new study finds, and many returned to normal levels.